 In all, Coinbase Pro currently offers 67 different coin pairings.
-In terms of trading volume, of course BTC/USD is the dominant pairing, followed by KNC/USD, ETH/USD, and COMP/USD.
-At the other end of the spectrum, the coin pairings with the least amount of volume are CVC/USDC, GNT/USDC, DNT/USDC, and MANA/USDC.
+Of course, BTC/USD is the dominant pairing in terms of trading volume, followed by KNC/USD, ETH/USD, and COMP/USD.
+At the other end of the spectrum, the coin pairings with the least volume are CVC/USDC, GNT/USDC, DNT/USDC, and MANA/USDC.

 Coinbase Pro Trading and Withdrawal Fees

 Trading fees on Coinbase Pro are significantly higher than those on other cryptocurrency exchanges, and this aspect is probably their biggest weakness.
-Taker fees (buying/selling at the current market price) and Maker fees (placing orders at prices above or below current market price) are both 0.50%, which is high compared to many other top-tier exchanges that usually advertise fees between 0.10% and 0.25%.
+For example, taker fees (buying/selling at the current market price) and Maker fees (placing orders at prices above or below current market price) are both 0.50%, which is high compared to many other top-tier exchanges that usually advertise fees between 0.10% and 0.25%.

 Fees are discounted on a tiered structure for trading activity higher than $10,000: 0.35% for Maker/Taker fees up to $50,000, 0.25% Taker fees and 0.15% Maker fees up to $100,000, and 0.20% Taker fees and 0.10% Maker fees up to $1,000,000.
 There are additional discounts for trading activity beyond $1 million in size.

-To make a withdrawal, simply click the “Withdraw” button from the Trade screen.
+Simply click the “Withdraw” button from the Trade screen to make a withdrawal.
 There are no fees for withdrawing any funds back and forth from Coinbase and Coinbase Pro accounts or portfolios.
-There is no fee for withdrawing money to a bank account via ACH or SEPA transfer, but if you want to withdraw via wire transfer, you will be charged a $25 fee.
+In addition, there is no fee for withdrawing money to a bank account via ACH or SEPA transfer, but if you want to withdraw via wire transfer, you will be charged a $25 fee.

 Withdrawals are limited to $10,000 per day.
-If you want to increase your limits you will need to submit a formal request to Coinbase Pro.
+If you want to increase your limits, you must submit a formal request to Coinbase Pro.

 Making a Withdrawal

 Withdrawals can be performed directly from the trading screen by clicking the “Withdraw” button under the Wallet Balance menu in the left panel.
-The withdraw process is pretty much the exact same as the deposit: coins can be withdrawn to outside addresses, to your Coinbase Pro Portfolio, or to your Coinbase.com account.
-Like with deposits, there is no fee for withdrawing to a Coinbase-related account.
+The withdrawal process is pretty much the same as the deposit: coins can be withdrawn to outside addresses, to your Coinbase Pro Portfolio, or your Coinbase.com account.
+In addition, there is no fee for withdrawing to a Coinbase-related account like with deposits.

 Coinbase Pro Security

-As mentioned previously, Coinbase Pro takes their security very seriously, and there isn’t a safer exchange for your funds.
+As mentioned previously, Coinbase Pro takes its security very seriously, and there isn’t a safer exchange for your funds.

 Much like with Coinbase.com, Coinbase Pro also has an excellent customer support staff on hand that can help you to resolve security issues quickly.
-For more urgent cases, phone support is also available (but only on weekdays).
+Phone support is also available (but only on weekdays).
 It is possible to have your account locked through phone support if you feel the account has been compromised.